weiaicunzai/awesome-image-classification/README.md

 or some papers only give the single crop results on ImageNet, but others give the model fusion or multicrop results.

 - ConvNet: name of the covolution network
-- ImageNet top1 acc: best top1 accuracy on ImageNet
+- ImageNet top1 acc: best top1 accuracy on ImageNet from the Paper
-- ImageNet top5 acc: best top5 accuracy on ImageNet
+- ImageNet top5 acc: best top5 accuracy on ImageNet from the Paper
 - Published In: which conference or journal the paper was published in.

 |         ConvNet            | ImageNet top1 acc | ImageNet top5 acc |   Published In     |